 Huggins is interested in the role of economic processes in shaping natural resource policy and in promoting market principles to a wide audience to help resolve environmental dilemmas.
-As part of this interest, she serves as the editor of PERC Reports—The Magazine of Free Market Environmentalism and has published in the popular press; including the Washington Times and Los Angeles Times.
+As part of this interest, she served as the editor of PERC Reports—The Magazine of Free Market Environmentalism and has published in the popular press; including the Washington Times and Los Angeles Times.

 She holds an M.S. in Public Policy and a B.S. in Political Science and Environmental Studies from Utah State University.
 Huggins and her husband live in Bozeman, Montana with their two vivacious children.
 Any spare time she can find is spent rock climbing and fly fishing!
 Additionally, she serves on the Temple Fork Outfitters Advisory Board.